telerik/maui-docs/font-icons/examples-icons.md

 ---
 title: Examples Icons
-page_title: .NET MAUI Font Icons - Overview
+page_title: .NET MAUI Font Icons - Examples Icons
-description: Telerik font icons are collections of small vector graphics used across the components in the Telerik UI for .NET MAUI suite.
+description: Review the examples icons like filtering, sorting, gallery, avatar and more used in the Telerik UI for .NET MAUI components and examples.
 slug: telerik-examples-icons
 position: 1
 ---

 <link rel="stylesheet" href="style-examples.css" />

-# Telerik UI for .NET MAUI Font Icons
+# Telerik UI for .NET MAUI Examples Icons

-You can choose any of the available Telerik Font icons:
+You can choose any of the available Telerik font icons:

 | Icon | XAML | Code | Icon | XAML | Code | Icon | XAML | Code |
 |--------------------|----------------|------------|---------------------|-------------------|----------------|----|---|---|